harmonydata/harmonydata.github.io/content/en/blog/bmc-paper.md

 ## Summary of the Harmony real-world validation study

-Our study aimed to evaluate the effectiveness of Natural Language Processing (NLP) in [harmonising mental health questionnaires](/ces-d-vs-gad-7/) for cross-study research.
+Our study aimed to evaluate the effectiveness of Natural Language Processing (NLP) in [harmonising mental health questionnaires](/ces-d-vs-gad-7/) for cross-study research in areas such as [mental health](/ai-in-mental-health/).

 By comparing the semantic similarity of questionnaire items using NLP (the [Sentence-BERT transformer model](/measuring-the-performance-of-nlp-algorithms/)) with their actual correlation in a sample population, we found a moderate relationship (*r* = .48, *p* < .001) between the two measures.
 This suggests that NLP can accurately identify similar questions across different questionnaires.